MitchTalmadge/MitchTalmadge/_posts/2025-03-21-iphone-focus-automation-via-homeassistant.md

 > Messages sent to US numbers will not be delivered if they are sent from numbers that are not associated with an approved A2P 10DLC Campaign

-??? wat? fine.
-I guess this is [a new thing](https://www.youtube.com/watch?v=KWvbRToRnGg).
-I don't remember having to do this in the past when using Twilio for SMS.

-After some research, I learned that this is some new thing to cut down on spam.
-I have to register with "The Campaign Registry (TCR)" as a sole proprietor, then tell them what I plan to do with the number, who I am messaging, etc...
-And I have to pay \$2/month to maintain my registration.
-So this project is now coming out to about \$0.50 for messages, \$2 for the registration, and \$1.15 for the phone number, for a total of \$3.65/month.
-All so that I can have my iPhone go into sleep mode!!
-This is so dumb.
+??? wat?
+This turned out to be [some new regulation](https://www.youtube.com/watch?v=KWvbRToRnGg) I never had to do in the past, so it caught me off-guard.
+After some research, I learned that it was a way to cut down on spam.
+I had to register with "The Campaign Registry (TCR)" as a sole proprietor, then tell them what I planned to do with the number, who I was messaging, etc...
+And I had to pay \$2/month to maintain my registration.
+So this project was now coming out to about \$0.50 for messages, \$2 for the registration, and \$1.15 for the phone number, for a total of \$3.65/month.
+All so that I could have my iPhone go into sleep mode?? ☠️

-If I instead get a "Toll Free" number for \$2.15/month, there is a simpler registration process with no additional monthly fee, so it's more like \$2.65/month for this project instead.
+If I instead got a "Toll Free" number for \$2.15/month, there was a simpler registration process with no additional monthly fee, so it was more like \$2.65/month for this project instead.
 So I tried that.
-But they want a legal entity name, which I do not have.
-I'm just a person try'na get my phone to change focus!!
+But they wanted a legal entity name, which I did not have.
+I was just a person try'na get my phone to change focus!!
+I ain't no company...

-I did end up submitting a registration request to the TCR, but honestly, screw this nonsense.
+I did end up submitting a registration request to the TCR, but honestly, I gave up at this point.
 It should not be this hard or costly to just change my iPhone's focus mode.

 # Attempt 5 (Successful!): MacBook, Node-Red, and iCloud Focus Sync